Ilingu/TeNidditter/tenidditter/README.md

 Generate OG:image on the fly for the reddit posts --> [https://doppio.sh/] (if satori doesn't work)

-[REMAINING]: generate teddit feed // redo for twitter
+[REMAINING]: generate teddit feed+cron // redo for twitter